Retirement spend-down: Coping with retirement spend-down challenges

 Saving more and investing more aggressively are difficult strategies for many individuals to implement due to constraints imposed by current expenses or an aversion to increased risk.
 Most individuals also are averse to lowering their standard of living.
 The closer individuals are to retirement, the more drastic these measures must be for them to have a significant impact on the individuals' retirement savings or spend-down strategies.

 Postponing retirement

-Individuals tend to have significantly more control over their retirement ages than they do over their savings rates, asset returns, or expenses.
-As a result, postponing retirement can be an attractive option for individuals looking to enhance their retirement preparedness or recover from investment losses.
-The relative impact that delaying retirement can have on an individual's retirement spend-down is dependent upon specific circumstances, but research has shown that delaying retirement from age 62 to age 66 can increase an average worker's retirement income by 33%.
+Individuals tend to have more control over their retirement age than over savings rates, asset returns, or expenses.
+That makes postponing retirement one of the most effective strategies for improving retirement outcomes.
+Research shows that delaying from age 62 to 66 can increase retirement income by about 33%.

 Postponing retirement minimizes the probability of running out of retirement savings in several ways: